What is happening to the UKRI and council websites?

 We have followed the Government Digital Service best practice standard for accessible user-friendly content and used an external provider to audit the site for compliance with accessibility standards, which included testing by users with access needs.

-We completed two external accessibility audits with the Digital Accessibility Centre.
+We completed 2 external accessibility audits with the Digital Accessibility Centre.
 The audits used multiple assistive technologies by users with various accessibility needs.

 We publish HTML format wherever possible.
 Where we do use a PDF there is a specific business or user need.
 We are planning accessible PDF implementation which involves training the organisation on how to create accessible source documents in the first place.